Slevinski/slevinski.github.io/series/university-of-iowa/entries/relevant-precedents-and-institutional-pathways/precedent-notes.md

-# Relevant Precedents and Institutional Pathways Addendum
+# Relevant Precedents and Institutional Pathways Precedent Notes

-_Companion addendum for **Relevant Precedents and Institutional Pathways**_
+_Institutional examples and precedent framing behind the Iowa case_

 Each example below plays a different role in the larger argument, and each precedent is strongest in a different place.